dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 ![](2019-12-18_14-15-39.jpg)

 "K8S-POD-IP-BLOCK" is provisioned as a /16 subnet ("K8S-POD-IP-BLOCK" - 172.31.0.0/16).
 Whenever a developer creates a new K8S namespace, then this IP Block will be carved out by /24 chunk and a /24 subnet based IP pool will be created in NSX-T automatically.
 That /24 subnet based IP pool will be assigned to the respective namespace and whenever Pods are created in that namespace, then each POD will pick an IP address from that /24 subnet.
-(Each namespace which gets an IP Pool out of this "K8S-POD-IP-BLOCK" will be SNATed to an IP address which gets picked from the "K8S-NAT-POOL" configured earlier)
+(Each namespace which gets an IP Pool out of this "K8S-POD-IP-BLOCK" will be Source NATed to an IP address which gets picked from the "K8S-NAT-POOL" configured earlier)

 "K8S-NOSNAT-IP-BLOCK" is also provisioned as a /16 subnet ("K8S-POD-IP-BLOCK" - 10.192.0.0/16) .
 As the name suggests this IP Block is used for namespaces which will NOT be source NATed.
 Whenever a developer creates a new K8S namespace with the K8S annonation of " ncp/no_snat: "true" " in the manifest (yaml file), then this IP Block will be used and then this IP Block will be carved out by /24 chunk and a /24 subnet based IP pool will be created in NSX-T automatically.
 That /24 subnet based IP pool will be assigned to the respective namespace and whenever Pods are created in that namespace, then each POD will pick an IP address from that /24 subnet.